 This is the beginning of living a God-Oriented Life and the development of a positive personality.
 It is, therefore, in submission to God that man and the rest of the universe find its purpose.
+While the rest of the The concept of God in Islam provides man with an ideology in which loss is turned to gain and in which adversity brings with it good tidings.

-While the rest of the world submits to God compulsively, without having a choice; God desires that man should submit to Him of his own free will, without being compelled to do so.
+world submits to God compulsively, without having a choice; God desires that man should submit to Him of his own free will, without being compelled to do so.
 This is the test of man.
 When man submits to God and starts living a God-oriented life based on the principles of life laid down by his Creator, he starts developing his personality on positive lines and becomes a purified soul.
 It is souls such as these, who, in the life Hereafter, will inhabit paradise.
 Our most compassionate Lord will say:

-"O soul at peace, return to your Lord, well-pleased, well pleasing.
+"O soul at peace, return to your Lord,

+well-pleased, well pleasing.

 Join My servants;

 Enter My Paradise."